-- Include standards of conduct covering conflicts of interest and governing of employees engaged in the selection, award, and administration of contracts (can be part of Conflict of Interest Policy per Section 2.005), - Conform to the requirements in Sections 6.025, 6.030, 6.035, and 6.040, - Conform to applicable federal and state standards and requirements and include. - Comply with the provisions of Section 2.030, requiring a Drug-Free Workplace Certification (STD.
-21), and
+- Include standards of conduct covering conflicts of interest and governing of employees engaged in the selection, award, and administration of contracts (can be part of Conflict of Interest Policy per Section 2.005) including disciplinary actions for violations of the standards of conduct, - Include policies that are consistent with the requirements in Sections 6.025 (Procurement Methods), 6.030 (Advertising and Quote Requirements), 6.035 (Selection of Contractors or Vendors), 6.040 (Elements of a Contract or Purchase Order/Document), 6.045 Non-Competitive Procurements), 6.050 (Independent Contractor/Consultant), - Include the requirement to maintain all documentation related to the procurement/purchase/contract,

-Require verification of eligibility to participate in federal awards via the SAM before entering into contracts equal or greater than \$25,000 (see Section 2.045).
+- Conform to applicable federal and state standards and requirements, - Include procedures to comply with the provisions of Section 2.030, requiring a Drug-Free Workplace Certification (STD.
+21), and - Require verification of eligibility to participate in state and federal awards via the SAM before entering into contracts equal or greater than \$25,000 (see Section 2.045).